 Well, the season is now upon us… what season, do you ask?
 Elderberry season!
 This extremely important wild edible and medicinal plant starts getting ripe berries any time from July to August, depending on your specific location and elevation.
-Here, ours are pretty much perfect right about now.
+Here in southern Oregon ours are pretty much perfect in late August to early September.
 Before the berries, however, come the flowers, which are an amazing treat in and of themselves.
-Let’s go foraging for elderberries (and their flowers)!
+Let’s go foraging for elderberries and elderflowers!

 If you want to learn more about the edible and medicinal weeds that surround us and how to use them, check out my eBook: Wildcrafting Weeds: 20 Easy to Forage Edible and Medicinal Plants (that might be growing in your backyard)!